Women's Aid Organisation: Activities

 WAO lobbies to influence changes in policy and legislation in Malaysia to support the rights of women.

 CEDAW

 In March 2006, WAO in collaboration with the National Council of Women's Organisations, organised a press conference to officially launch the CEDAW (Convention on the Elimination of All Forms of Discrimination against Women) Shadow Report, prepared by a coalition of NGOs.

 In May 2006, the Malaysian Government was reviewed by the CEDAW Committee, which included three WAO representatives, at the United Nations’ 35th CEDAW session in New York.

 COMANGO

 WAO is a member of COMANGO, The Coalition of Malaysian NGOs, which was formed to engage with the Universal Periodic Review, a process of reviewing the human rights of a country established by the UN Human Rights Council in 2006.
 WAO was also involved in writing the COMANGO report for the Second Cycle of the Universal Periodic Review in 2013.

-Campaigns
+Awareness Campaigns

 WAO has been involved with several notable public awareness campaigns to highlight the issue of domestic violence.